 What time of year to go look for the aurora?

 Skies need to be dark enough for the aurora to be visible.
 That means that the aurora is not visible in summer months.
 According to UAGI, the skies are dark enough from August 21st to April 21st.
 Note that less light equals more aurora viewing potential.

-The phase of the moon can have some impact on aurora visibility.
-It’s ideal to go during the new moon, which is also known as the dark of the moon.
+The phase of the moon impacts aurora visibility, too.
+It’s ideal to go aurora chasing during the new moon, which is also known as the dark of the moon.
 Basically, it’s when the moon does not rise overnight.
 If you can’t arrange your trip for a time during the new moon, or with limited moon visibility at night, it’s not disastrous.
 It’s just that the moonlight will lessen the intensity of the aurora colors and visibility.
 Here’s a link to a site that can help you find the moon phase.